Memz24/BDFD-Variables-With-Json/README.md

 $else $addButton[no;next-$authorID;>;danger;yes;]
 $endif
 ```
-Now that we have made this we need to add responses to our previous page and next page buttons that will allow people to move through the users warning history, Firstly we will start with our `next-$authorID` button by making a new command with the trigger as `$onInteraction` and in this place this code.
+Now that we have made this we need to add responses to our previous page and next page buttons that will allow people to move through the users warning history.
+Consequently, we will start with our `next-$authorID` button by making a new command with `$onInteraction` as the trigger and in this place this code.
 ```
 $nomention
 $if[$customID==next-$authorID]